 Pantheon Systems Inc. maintains customer privacy and security as a primary tenet of our operation, striving for defense in depth over reactive solutions.
 Security encompasses three aspects of our systems: confidentiality (the ability to control access to your data), integrity (the ability to verify the content of your data), and availability (the ability to read and write data).

-Pantheon is an all-in-one Drupal platform that gives Drupal developers everything they need to build, launch, and run solid websites.
+Pantheon is the professional website platform that gives Drupal and WordPress developers everything they need to build, launch, and run solid websites.
 Customer support is available on-demand via a web-based ticketing system with 24/7 emergency incident response.
-Pantheon provides a fully managed and horizontally scalable production environment for running Drupal websites.
-Additionally, Pantheon provides development tools and a staging environment to assist ongoing maintenance of the site, including regular Drupal security updates.
+Pantheon provides a fully managed and horizontally scalable production environment for running websites.
+Additionally, Pantheon provides development tools and a staging environment to assist ongoing maintenance of the site, including regular Drupal & WordPress security updates.

 Pantheon’s primary datacenter is located in Chicago, Illinois and managed by RackSpace.
 Pantheon has chosen Rackspace as an infrastructure provider because of its best-of-class service, technology and reputation.
 As a Rackspace Cloud Marquee Customer and Tool Provider, Pantheon has 24x7 direct support access on any hardware issue.